microsoft/ebpf-for-windows/docs/GettingStarted.md

 abstraction layer.

 ### execution_context_unit_test.exe
-This test invokes the API’s exposed by the execution context to including map operations, program operations (link operations aren’t present yet in the test).
+This test invokes the APIs exposed by the execution context, including map operations, program operations (link operations aren’t present yet in the test).

 ### Running the tests